janelia-cellmap/cellmap-segmentation-challenge/examples/README.md

 Once the model is trained, you can use the `predict` function to make predictions on new data using the trained model.
 See the `predict_3D.py` and `predict_2D.py` scripts (and below) for examples of how to use the `predict` function.

 ## Predicting on test data
 The `predict_2D.py` and `predict_3D.py` scripts demonstrate how to use a trained model to make predictions on test data.
 The predictions are saved as Zarr-2 files in the specified output directory.
 The scripts use a configuration file to define model and other configurations required for making predictions, this file can be the same used for training the model.
 The scripts call the `predict` function with the path to this configuration file as an argument.
-For example, to predict on the test data using the 3D model from `train_3D.py`, you can run the following command:
+For example, to predict on the test data using the 3D model from `train_3D.py`, you can do so directly by running the following command:

 ```bash
 csc predict train_3D.py